2024-learn/dns-deep-dive/README.md

   - Reference: <https://www.icann.org/resources/pages/epp-status-codes-2014-06-16-en>
   - Extensible Provisioning Protocol (EPP) domain status codes, also called domain name status codes, indicate the status of a domain name registration.
   - Every domain has at least one status code, if not more.
-  - Each EPP code provides usefl information about a domain that comes in handy for operations such as:
+  - Each EPP code provides useful information about a domain that comes in handy for operations such as:
     - Troubleshooting domain related issues
     - Domain renewals
     - Domain transfers between registrars